LOS ANGELES THEATER

 Shows under the Equity Production Contract are required to conduct EPAs (Equity Principal Auditions) once a year and ECCs (Equity Chorus Calls) every six months.

-Every Five Minutes (San Francisco) A simple homecoming dinner takes a fantastical turn as Mo slips into a dreamscape that even those closest to him can’t imagine.
-Written by Linda McLean.
-Directed by Loretta Greco.
+PEN/MAN/SHIP (San Francisco) A father and his son board a ship headed for Africa.
+When the ship takes an unexpected detour, mysteries are unveiled and true intentions are revealed.
+Written by Christina Anderson.
+Directed by Ryan Guzzo Purcell.
 Casting: Ryan Purcell, Associate Artistic Director and Casting Director, Magic Theatre Lounge, 2 Marina Blvd., Fort Mason Center, Bldg.
 D, Third Fl., San Francisco, CA 94123.
-Runs through April 20, 2014, at the Sam Shepard Theater in the Fort Mason Center.
+Runs through June 9 at the Sam Shepard Theater in the Fort Mason Center.